This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Outside the climate realm, the EIB implements biodiversity standards through its Standard 3 on Biodiversity and Ecosystems.
 The guidance note on this standards asks project promoters to pay attention to “sites of demonstrated importance to climate change adaptation for either species or ecosystems”.
 Together with the European Commission and WWF, the EIB developed the Sustainable Blue Economy Finance Principles.
 It is notable that in 2019 EIB committed €2.5 Billion to the sustainable blue economy.
 The EIB invested EUR 5.6 billion in the forestry sector from 2015 to 2019, making the bank one of the largest global financiers of this sector.
 The EIB has also provided long-term financing to some of the world’s largest environmental and conservation projects.

-Regarding livestock lending, the EIB Climate Bank Roadmap suggests to “focus support on meat and dairy industries adopting sustainable animal rearing methods that contribute to improved GHG efficiency”, for which EIB would consider investment under the farm to fork strategy or organcially animal raising methods eligible.
-However, this statement leaves room for interpretation is not ambitous enough to be considered Paris aligned.
+Regarding livestock lending, the EIB Climate Bank Roadmap suggests to “focus support on meat and dairy industries adopting sustainable animal rearing methods that contribute to improved GHG efficiency”, for which EIB would consider investment under the farm to fork strategy or organically animal raising methods eligible.
+However, this statement leaves room for interpretation is not ambitious enough to be considered Paris aligned.

 What is more encouraging however is its focus on “smallholder farmers and women farmers in particular [to] promote synergies between climate action and social development in the bioeconomy sector”.